Learn What You’ll Do As an FBI Agent

 Learn all about education requirements for FBI agent careers.

-FBI agents are the government’s principal investigators, responsible for investigating violations of federal law and conducting sensitive national security investigations, including the following:
+FBI agents are the government’s principal investigators, responsible for investigating violations of federal law and conducting sensitive national security investigations.

 |Organized crime||Public corruption|

 - Conduct surveillance

 - Examine business records

 - Track the movement of stolen property

 Before you can can participate in Quantico training, and undergo the rigorous physical and mental tests that are mandatory for all potential FBI employees, you’ll need to meet the basic education requirements that the FBI demands.
 The U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook* notes that the FBI looks for candidates who have at least a bachelor’s degree.